ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 That's all you need to do.
 When you run it now, it should appear in the profiler in a green color instead of the normal blue color, that is, if you can even find it.
 Burst-compiling jobs can make them so fast that they basically complete in no time, and turn into a tiny sliver of a bar in the profiler.

 That's pretty much all there is to it.
-The only rinkle is that Burst-compiled jobs are harder to debug than non-Bursted jobs.
+The only wrinkle is that Burst-compiled jobs are harder to debug than non-Bursted jobs.
 Exception support is limited, stack traces are harder to read, string formatting is more limited, etc. So when you want to debug a job, it makes sense to temporarily turn off Burst.
 Burst can be turned off completely from the Jobs menu (Jobs > Enable Burst Compilation).

 ### Job scheduling & dependencies

 You might have two jobs that somehow share data, like a job converting a list of data, and then another job sorting it.
 Running those two jobs in the background at the same time will create a conflict, where they both try to access the same data at the same time, which is not allowed, and the Job System will produce an error for you.
-Of course you can just run them sequencially on the main thread, but the whole point of creating jobs is to be able to run them off the main thread.
+Of course you can just run them sequentially on the main thread, but the whole point of creating jobs is to be able to run them off the main thread.
 You could schedule the first job, wait for it to complete, and then schedule the second job, but this will create a "sync point" in the middle, which will block the main thread anyway.
 You really want to schedule as much work as possible up front, to run everything without any sync points.
 To do that, we can schedule jobs with dependencies on other jobs.
 When a job is `.Schedule`d, you get a `JobHandle` back.
 This handle can be passed in when scheduling another job to create a dependency on the first job.
 This will make the second job run automatically when the first job is done.

 Say you want to calculate a list of distances to all nearby waypoints, sorted by that distance.
 You have a `CalculateDistancesJob` job, which calculate the distance to each waypoint, and a `SortWaypointDistancesJob`, which sorts a list of `WaypointDistance`s.
 You can schedule these two jobs with a dependency, to make them run in the correct order: